Andy Vidak: 2010 congressional race

-In the 2010 midterm elections, Vidak announced his intention to run for Congress in California's 20th congressional district, challenging longtime incumbent Democrat Jim Costa.
+In the 2010 midterm elections, Vidak announced his candidacy for Congress in California's 20th congressional district, challenging longtime incumbent Democrat Jim Costa.
 The race was too close to call on election night and was only settled three weeks after Election Day.
-Costa ultimately won reelection with 52% of the vote against Vidak's 48%, with a total popular vote margin of 3,050, in the closest race of Costa's Congressional career up to that point.
+Costa ultimately won re-election with 52% of the vote to Vidak's 48%, with a total popular vote margin of 3,050, in the closest race of Costa's Congressional career up to that point.

 2013 special election to the State Senate

 Following the sudden resignation of incumbent Democrat Michael Rubio on February 22, 2013, the 16th State Senate seat was left vacant and a special election was called.

-Vidak's main challenger in the election was Leticia Perez, a former criminal defense attorney and supervisor of Kern County's 5th district.
+Vidak's main challenger in the election was Leticia Perez, a former criminal defense attorney and supervisor from Kern County's 5th district.
 In the May 21 primary election, Vidak appeared to win outright with over 52% of the vote, but enough late absentee and provisional ballots counted in the next few days favored Perez and pushed Vidak down to 50%, sending the race to a general election on July 23 between him and Perez.
 In the general election, Vidak defeated Perez with 52% of the vote compared to Perez's 48%.
 The popular vote margin between the two was 3,084, just barely higher than the same margin by which Vidak lost to Jim Costa three years earlier.

 Vidak's win marked the first time since 1996 in which the winning state Senate candidate of a special election was not from the same party as the incumbent.
 It is also marked the first time that a Republican took a Democratic State Senate seat since 1993, and the 8th time overall (in regards to special elections).
-It was also the first time in 18 years that the 16th district has seen a Republican State Senator, since Phil Wyman represented the district briefly during 1993–95.
+It was also the first time in 18 years that the 16th district has seen a Republican state senator, since Phil Wyman represented the district briefly during 1993–95.
 (Then assemblyman Costa beat Wyman in 1994 and served until being termed out in 2002.
 He was succeeded by Democratic assemblyman Dean Florez who served from 2002 to 2010).